 ANCAP assessments will also consider a vehicleʼs ability to apply the brakes to avoid a subsequent collision, and automatically unlock doors post-crash to allow ease of emergency access.
 Rescue Cards will be provided to First Responders in the form of an app.

 Dummies provide vital insight into what happens in a crash.

 Two Hybrid III 50th percentile male dummies are used in the frontal offset test (driver and front passenger).
 These dummies are specifically designed to gather data from head-on crashes, and are particularly good at providing information on likely head and neck injuries.
-Chest, leg, knee and feet injuries are also measured.
+Chest, leg, knee and feet injury risk are also measured.

 ANCAP safety rating assessments extend beyond occupant protection and also look at the likely injury effect on pedestrians and other vulnerable road users.
 Pedestrian dummies are used to assist vehicle manufacturers develop more ‘pedestrian -friendly’ vehicle designs.
 Full-scale dummies aren’t used in pedestrian testing, rather headforms and legforms are used.
-The adult headform weighs 4.8kg and the child headform 2.5kg.
+The adult headform weighs 4.5kg and the child headform 3.5kg.
 A Flexible Pedestrian Legform Impactor (Flex-PLI) is used and represents a 50th percentile male leg which is struck from the right side.

 Full-scale pedestrian and cyclist dummy targets are used in testing of autonomous emergency braking.
 The articulated pedestrian dummies (adult and child) – with moving arms and legs - simulates a pedestrian walking across the street.
 The cyclist dummy target is similar.
 The dummy is seated on a bicycle which is propelled to cross in front of the test vehicle.
 The pedestrian and cyclist dummies represent an average adult and a 7 year old child.